12,000 grads of the Ultimate Military Credit Cards Course already know why

 The other perk to Amex Gold card is your grocery shopping at US military bases overseas can count as 4x “US Supermarkets.”
 Here's a list of confirmed Commissaries with 4x Amex points.

 The bonus categories for the Gold and Platinum are complimentary.
-It makes sense to get both cards, get $800 in annual fee waivers, and use the cards as they were intended: Gold for US supermarkets and dining, Amex Platinum for airfare.
+Gold for US supermarkets and dining, Amex Platinum for airfare.
 Both my wife and me have both cards as part of our 27 credit cards.

 Winner: Tied!
 But Amex Gold for everyday spending on restaurants and US supermarkets.